raspberrypi/documentation/hardware/raspberrypi/bootmodes/msd.md

 **On the Raspberry Pi 3A+, setting the OTP bit to enable USB host boot mode will permanently prevent that Pi from booting in USB device mode.**

-You can use any SD card running Raspbian or Raspbian Lite to program the OTP bit.
+You can use any SD card running Raspberry Pi OS to program the OTP bit.

 Enable USB host boot mode with this code: